 What you need to know

-- In addition to gaming jobs, opportunities in many different fields will be available, including hospitality, culinary, security, retail, information technology, and facilities management
+- In addition to gaming jobs, opportunities in many different fields are available, including hospitality, culinary, security, retail, information technology, and facilities management

 - The Expanded Gaming Act established job creation and the development of a diverse workforce as primary objectives

 - Certain casino employees and gaming vendors must be licensed or registered by the Massachusetts Gaming Commission prior to commencing employment or conducting business at a gaming establishment in Massachusetts.

 The Massachusetts Gaming Commission is committed to providing the greatest possible economic development benefits and revenues to the people of the Commonwealth.
 Aware that a new industry will require specialized skills, MGC has emphasized partnerships to train a workforce that will be ready to fill jobs when the casinos open.